xdmarcos/Common/README.md

 # Common

-Small suite with commen helpers and data structures
+A small suite of common helpers and utilities.